DarinM223/manga-js/README.md

 ## Supported sites

-Right now the only supported site is mangareader.net.
+Right now the only supported sites are mangareader.net and mangafreak.net.
 However, I plan on adding support for more manga sites in the future and it is also fairly easy to contribute bindings to a specific site.

 ## Contributing